bsnes-emu/bsnes/docs/interface/higan-settings.md

 **Fullscreen Mode**
 settings apply
-when higan was started with the `--fullscreen` [command-line option](higan-cli.md) or when the user pressed the Toggle Fullscreen [hotkey](higan-settings.md#hotkeys).
+when higan is running fullscreen, because it was started with the `--fullscreen` [command-line option](higan-cli.md) or because the user pressed the Toggle Fullscreen [hotkey](higan-settings.md#hotkeys).

   - **Aspect Correction**